aria-ml/dataeval/docs/source/reference/glossary.md

     ![Example Precision Recall Curve](../_static/images/reference/precision_recall_curve.png)

+Prediction Uncertainty
+    A measure of how unsure a model is about its prediction for a given input, typically computed as the {term}`Shannon entropy<Shannon Entropy>` of its predicted class probabilities.
+Because it is derived from the model's own output, it requires no ground-truth labels, which makes a shift in the distribution of prediction uncertainty a label-free signal of {term}`operational drift<Operational Drift>`.

 Principal Component Analysis (PCA)
     Principal component analysis (PCA) is a linear {term}`dimensionality reduction<Dimensionality Reduction>` technique with applications in exploratory data analysis, visualization and data preprocessing.